eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 The contract negotiation, started by Partner 2 fails because he has not been identified as Dismantler and therefore does not own the Dismantler Credential.

-#### Writing Policies for the EDC
+#### Writing Policies for the Connector

-ℹ️ ODRL's model and expressiveness surpass the EDC's current ability to interpret the policies and derive behavior from them.
+ℹ️ ODRL's model and expressiveness surpass the Connectors's current ability to interpret the policies and derive behavior from them.
 This must be kept in mind even when Data Offers based on policies are not yet published to the Dataspace.
 Here again, configuring the wrong policies is a risk for unsafe and non-compliant behavior.
-This is exacerbated by the fact that the EDC interprets policies it can't evaluate as true by default.
+This is exacerbated by the fact that the Connector interprets policies it can't evaluate as true by default.
 A couple of examples:

 #### Let all pass